mvernacc/portfolio/docs/project_pages/firefly.md

 </figure>

 ### Propulsion technology for small, fast aircraft
-A small, fast aircraft requires a propulsion system which is both miniature and high-power; requirements which current UAV propulsion technologies do not meet.
+A small, fast aircraft requires a propulsion system which is both miniature and high-power - requirements which current UAV propulsion technologies do not meet.
 To meet this need, we are developing a slow-burn solid rocket motor.
-Solid rocket motors have a high energy and power density (an advantage over battery-electric systems) and are mechanically simple with no moving parts (an advantage over turbojet engines).
+Solid rocket motors have a high energy and power density (an advantage over battery-electric systems) and are mechanically simple with no moving parts (an advantage over turbojet engines, especially at small sizes).
+Thus, solid rocket motors are a promising propulsion technology for small, fast aircraft.

 ## Our research